Farmers' suicides in the United States: Utah

-Sex disparities
+Kentucky

+Between 2004 and 2017, over 100 Kentucky farmers died by suicide.
+In 2020, Joe Moore, who runs a 475 acre farm, in Glasgow, went to visit his neighbor who was concerned about the lack of rainfall that summer and being able to grow enough hay to feed his cattle.
+Moore tried to reassure him, but three days later a state trooper visited his door to inform him that his neighbor had gone missing.
+They found his body several hours later.
+He had taken his own life.

+Vermont

+In 1964, Romaine Tenney died by suicide after the land his farm sat on was acquired by eminent domain to build an interstate.
+He was born on the family farm and had only left the property for military service.

+Gender

-In a six-year study undertaken in Oklahoma, of the 160 farmer deaths by suicide, only three were females.
-This ratio is reflected nationwide, where men are a majority of suicides.
+In a six-year study undertaken in Oklahoma, of the 160 farmer deaths by suicide, only three were women.
+This ratio is reflected nationwide.

 Assistance

 Crisis hotlines, such as Iowa Rural Concern, began to appear nationwide during the 1980s.

 In 1985, Kaye Hagedorn got her husband, Dean, in touch with a counselor, who told the farmer something shocking: he wasn't alone; countless other farmers were in trouble too.
 "And I learned", he said, "that I may have made some mistakes, but I wasn't a failure."

 Calls to a hotline operated by Farm Aid nearly doubled, resulting in a drop in suicide rates.
 "Every state that had a telephone hotline reduced the number of farming-related suicides", says Mike Rosmann, an Iowan farmer-turned-psychologist.
 Rosmann received an average of seven calls per week in the spring of 2019 from distressed farmers.
+Conversely, mental-health care is often regarded as a "luxury" or an "unnecessary expense."

 An organization called Sowing Seeds of Hope (SSOH), formed in Wisconsin, connected uninsured and underinsured farmers in seven Midwestern states to behavioral-health services.
 It ran for fourteen years, fielding approximately 500,000 calls from farmers, as well as training over 10,000 behavioral-health professionals in rural communities and providing subsidized behavioral-health resources to over 100,000 families in the farming industry.
 It became the blueprint for a nationwide program called the Farm and Ranch Stress Assistance Network (FRSAN).
 Although the program was approved as part of the 2008 United States farm bill, it was not funded.